tytydraco/yessleep/out/The_Projection_Room.md

-**These are the first two entries from my exploration journal.
+**These are the first entries from my exploration journal.
 I was documenting the ABC Cinema for a personal project, but things went sideways.
 I don’t know if I’ll post the rest, but if anyone’s experienced something similar—please let me know.
 I need to know I’m not the only one.**